A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Materials and Methods

 \section{Materials and Methods}

 To our knowledge, there are no explicit studies of flow within the sarcomere and fluid exchange between the myofibril and the surrounding intracellular environment.
 Here we are concerned with understanding the implications of flow for substrate supply in the sarcomere.
 While it is intuitive to expect that flow enhances substrate exchange over diffusion alone, its potential contribution remains to be explored for any model of fluid flow in the sarcomere.
-To explore how flow induced by contraction affects substrate delivery, we numerically solved the one-dimensional advection-diffusion-reaction equation for ATP supply at the midline (m-line) of the sarcomere:
+To explore how the flow induced by contraction affects substrate delivery, we numerically solved the one-dimensional advection-diffusion-reaction equation for ATP supply at the midline (M-line) of the sarcomere:

-\\ where $c$ is the radially-dependent concentration of substrate (ATP), $D$ is the diffusion constant, $\mathbf{u}$ is the intra-sarcomeric vector flow field, and $\chi$ is the rate of ATP consumption which we have modeled with Michaelis-Menten kinetics.
+\\ where $c$ is the radially-dependent concentration of substrate (ATP), $D$ is the diffusion coefficient taken from measurements of rabbit skeletal muscle fibers \cite{Carlson:2014aa} ($8 \times 10^{-9} \: cm^2 s^{-1}$), $\mathbf{u}$ is the intra-sarcomeric vector flow field, and $\chi$ is the rate of ATP consumption which we have modeled with Michaelis-Menten kinetics.
 Both $\mathbf{u}$ and $c$ vary both spatially and temporally.